phac-nml/cladeomatic/README.md

 * Name of Reference (Outgroup) sequence (Must be the same as the reference sequence)
 * Metadata file<br />

-``cladeomatic create --in_nwk tree.nwk  --in_var variants.vcf --in_meta metadata.txt --outdir scheme/ --root_name ref --reference ref.gbk``
+``cladeomatic create --in_nwk examples/small_test/tree.nwk  --in_var examples/small_test/snps.vcf --in_meta examples/small_test/sample.meta.txt --outdir small_test_cladeomatic/ --root_name root.0 --reference examples/small_test/root.gbk``

 Option 2 - Predefined groups <br />
 This mode will attempt to define a scheme based on a group manifest which meet membership size and SNP requirements.